4 kids sitting on chairs

 3. Impulsivity: Acting without thinking, interrupting others, difficulty waiting for turns, and impulsive decision-making.

-In order to meet the diagnostic criteria for ADHD, these symptoms must be present in multiple settings (e.g., home, school, work) and have a negative impact on daily functioning.
+To meet the diagnostic criteria for ADHD, these symptoms must be present in multiple settings (e.g., home, school, work) and hurt daily functioning.
 It's important to note that the symptoms of ADHD can differ between children and adults.
 For more information on ADHD in adults, refer to our article on ADHD vs Autism in Adults.

 Autism Diagnostic Criteria